rya-sge/access-denied/_posts/2024-10-08-crypto-wallet-introduction.md

 ![account]({{site.url_complet}}/assets/article/blockchain/wallet/wallet-introduction/crypto-wallet-origin.drawio.png)

-## Types of Crypto Wallets
+## Internet exposure of Crypto Wallets

 Crypto wallets come in various forms, each catering to different user needs based on convenience, security, and usage scenarios.

+Crypto wallets are generally categorized based on their connectivity and their exposure to the internet, and consequently to cyber threats such as malware, phishing, etc.

 The three main categories are **hot**, **warm** and cold wallets.

-These categories classify wallets mainly based on their connectivity and their exposure to the internet, and consequently to cyber threats such as malware, phishing, etc.

 ![account]({{site.url_complet}}/assets/article/blockchain/wallet/wallet-introduction/crypto-wallet-category.png)

-### 1. **Hot Wallets**
+### 1. Hot Wallets

 Hot wallets are connected to the internet and allow for quick and easy access to your crypto assets.
 These wallets are typically more user-friendly, making them ideal for beginners or frequent traders.
 However, their constant internet connection makes them vulnerable to hacking attempts.